Seahawks position overview: Despite late-season questions, offensive line may look similar in 2021

 Our review of Seahawks’ position groups continues with the offensive line.

-It was a group that began the year playing as well as any in Pete Carroll’s tenure with the team, as said by Carroll himself on several occasions, but ended it as again something of a question mark going into the future.
+The line began the season playing as well as any in coach Pete Carroll’s tenure with the team, he said.
+But it was a question mark by the end of the season.

 Let’s look at the personnel.